Brainard questioned on inflation, climate risk issues as part of nomination to become Fed’s second-in-command

 Before joining the Fed, Brainard served as undersecretary for international affairs at the Treasury Department and a top deputy to then-Treasury Secretary Timothy F. Geithner in the wake of the Great Recession.
 Brainard led coordination of the Obama administration’s global economic and financial policy, including during Europe’s sovereign-debt crisis.

-If confirmed, Brainard would succeed Fed vice chair Richard Clarida, who announced this week that he will resign following more revelations of his stock trading at the beginning of the coronavirus pandemic.
+If confirmed, Brainard would succeed Fed Vice Chair Richard Clarida, who announced this week that he will resign following more revelations of his stock trading at the beginning of the coronavirus pandemic.
 Clarida is the third Fed official in recent months to resign over questionable trades during the pandemic, as the Fed began its tremendous intervention to support the financial system.

 Brainard said she didn’t believe the Fed had a broader cultural problem that led to the stock-trading scandals.
 But she said, “I think we’ve all been surprised and dismayed by some of the financial disclosures.”